Clay-Ferguson/quantizr/docs/index.md

 # Explore the Platform

-User Guide, Developer Guide, Demo Data
+User Guide, Developer Guide, Demo Data.
+If you have any questions or comments feel free to send a message using `Menu -> Help -> Contact Us`.

 ### [Quanta User Guide](/docs/user-guide/index.md)